kazuho/draft-kazuho-quic-authenticated-handshake/draft-kazuho-quic-authenticated-handshake.md

 that incorporates a secret value derived from the ESNI shared secret so that spoofed packets can be detected and dropped.

-The document describes the changes from QUIC version 1.
-Implementations MUST conform to the specifications of QUIC version 1 unless a different behavior is defined within this document.

 ## Notational Conventions

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC2119].

+# Differences from QUIC version 1

+The document describes the changes from QUIC version 1.

+Implementations MUST conform to the specifications of QUIC version 1 unless a different behavior is defined in this document.

-# Protocol Version Number
+## Protocol Version Number

 The long header packets exchanged using this specification carry the QUIC version number of 0xXXXXXXXX (TBD).

-# The "QUIC-ESNI" TLS Extension
+## The "QUIC-ESNI" TLS Extension

 The QUIC-ESNI TLS Extension indicates the server-supported QUIC versions that use the Encrypted SNI exntension in a way that affects the QUIC transport